Speaking Your Truth: Why the Ancient Egyptians weighed hearts, not brains

 The Weighing of the Heart

-On Ancient Egyptian tombstones, you can find one common phrase: it meant that this person had lived true to their voice throughout their life.
+It meant that this person had lived true to their voice throughout their life.

 Whether they had indeed lived their truth was tested through a ritual called the Weighing of the Heart, as recorded in the Egyptian Book of the Dead.

-When a person died, their heart was weighed against the feather of Ma'at — the cosmic moral order, the universal principle of truth and balance.
+When a person died, their heart was weighed against the feather of Ma'at: the cosmic moral order, the universal principle of truth and balance.

 If the heart was as light as the feather, the soul passed.
 They were said to have lived "True of Voice," and were allowed to enter the afterlife.

-If the heart was heavier than the feather — weighed down by lies, betrayals, and lives lived in someone else's voice — it was devoured by Ammit, the demon of inauthenticity, and the soul ceased to exist.
+If the heart was heavier than the feather, weighed down by lies, betrayals, and lives lived in someone else's voice, it was devoured by Ammit, the demon of inauthenticity, and the soul ceased to exist.

-What "true of voice" really meant
+What "True of Voice" really meant

 It meant that you had acted in alignment with your own truths.
 You spoke your truth.
 Not the truth of others, not what society prescribed, but the truths that lived in your own heart.